ozorical/ozorical/README.md

 <h3 align="center">CrabSMP</h3>

 <p align="center">
-  <a href="https://crabsmp.net"><strong>CrabSMP</strong></a> is a Minecraft Bedrock server I run top to bottom.
-  Built on Endstone, backed by <strong>Crab Engine</strong>, an engine I write and maintain myself.
-That covers the in-game systems, economy, ranks, generated UI, and the Discord side, plus everything nobody sees: community management, admin calls, and player acquisition.
+  <a href="https://crabsmp.net"><strong>CrabSMP</strong></a> is a Minecraft Bedrock server I built and run end to end.
+It runs on Endstone and is backed by <strong>Crab Engine</strong>, an engine I write and maintain myself, covering the in-game systems, economy, ranks, generated UI, and the Discord integration behind it.
 </p>

 <p align="center">
-  Performance is what I enjoy most.
+  Performance is the part I enjoy most.
 Bedrock gives you one main tick thread and nowhere to hide, so profiling matters.
-Recently I traced a CPU bottleneck to the tick counter itself and cut how often the engine touched it.
-  Small wins there beat clever features, since everything on the server fights for the same 20 ticks a second.
+I recently traced a CPU bottleneck to the tick counter itself and cut how often the engine touched it, since everything on the server fights for the same 20 ticks a second.
 </p>

 <br/>

-<h3 align="center">What I'm working on</h3>
+<h3 align="center">What I'm building</h3>

 <table align="center">
   <tr>
     <td><strong>Crab Engine</strong></td>
-    <td>Custom Bedrock engine.
-Currently cutting CPU cost in the tick loop.</td>
+    <td>Custom Bedrock engine, currently focused on cutting CPU cost in the tick loop.</td>
   </tr>
   <tr>
     <td><strong>Endstone plugins</strong></td>